 The new regulation is great news for veterans.
 Those who served in these countries and suffer from difficult respiratory conditions will find it easier to present their case to VA and receive service connection benefits.
 However, VA is notorious for denying valid claims for small reasons.

-The attorneys at West & Dunn have years of experience and success challenging VA disability decisions and have been able to obtain benefits and compensation for veterans previously denied by VA.
+The Wisconsin veterans disability claims attorneys at West & Dunn have years of experience and success challenging VA disability decisions and have been able to obtain benefits and compensation for veterans previously denied by VA.
 If you or a family member want help appealing your claim, challenging a VA decision, or have other questions related to seeking VA benefits, please feel free to call us at (608) 490-9449 or contact us online.